 Choose the file name style for backup copies that suits your habits.
 Give backup files a particular extension to set them apart, or prepend "Backup X of " to the file name so you can easily open backup files with the associated application.
 Or give backup files the same name as the original, placing them into a different location.

-PowerGREP's Undo History pane automatically keeps track of which actions modified which files, and which backup files were created.
+PowerGREP's Undo History pane automatically keeps track of which actions modified which files, archives, and folders as well as which backup copies were created.
 If something went wrong, you can undo any given action at the click of a button.
 The Undo History is persistent, even after closing PowerGREP or shutting down your computer.
 It is saved into a file of your choice.

-You can undo any action as long as you did not delete the backup files.
-Cleaning up backup files for any given action is just as easy at the click of another button.
+You can undo any action as long as you did not delete the backup copies.
+Cleaning up backups for any given action is just as easy at the click of another button.

 |Flexible Undo History for Peace of Mind|